Wickslynx/AuroraServer/README.md

-# AuroraFlow
+# AuroraServer

-AuroraFlow is an simple HTTP server written in C and C++.
+AuroraServer is an simple HTTP server written in C and C++.